denoland/docs/runtime/fundamentals/node.md

 :::info

 Most packages using Node-API addons rely on npm "lifecycle scripts", like `postinstall`.

 While Deno supports them, they are not run by default due to security considerations.
 Read more in
 [`deno install` docs](/runtime/reference/cli/install/).

 :::

+As of Deno 2.0, npm packages using Node-API addons **are only supported when a `node_modules/` directory is present**.
+Add `"nodeModulesDir": "auto"` or `"nodeModulesDir": "manual"` setting your `deno.json` file, or run with `--node-modules-dir=auto|manual` flag to ensure these packages work correctly.
+In case of misconfiguration Deno will provide hints how the situation can be resolved.

 ## Runtime permissions in Deno